 Rahni is a multi-media artist from Hobart and graduate of the Tasmanian School of Art, and the first artist to benefit from more prize money.
 Previously winners received $12,500, but from 2013 they will receive $15000.
 Lucky Rahni, thanks David.

 2013 was a bumper season for applicants; almost 100 applied from north, south, east and west Tasmania, and eight artists were shortlisted.

 There are some talented people in Tassie.

-Check back here in April 2014 for details of the 2014 Mona Scholarship applications.
+Check back in October for details of the 2014 Mona Scholarship applications.